masc-ucsc/pyrope_artifacts/docs/tutorial/presentation.md

 ---
 # Multiple Clocks

-* Each flop or fluid stage an have its own clock
+### Each flop or fluid stage can have its own clock

 ```coffeescript
 // code/clk1.prp